temporalio/cli/docs/operator/namespace.md

 **--namespace**
 Alias: **-n**
-Temporal workflow namespace (default: default)
+Identifies a Namespace in the Temporal Workflow. (default: default)

 **--promote-global**
 Promote local namespace to global namespace